Extracting precise data from in-the-field wool tuft tests

 "Turbulence" formulas 5, 6, and 7 (frequency-based):

-There are two dominant trends among the seven results, with one trend seemingly approximating a typical "wake" shape such as that defined by total pressure, and the other (formulas 5 and 6), when inversed, appears to be a reasonable approximation of TKE.
+There are two dominant trends among the seven results, with one trend seemingly approximating a typical "wake" shape such as that defined by total pressure (although it's obviously not total pressure influencing this tuft behaviour...how could it?), and the other (formulas 5 and 6), when inversed, appears to be a reasonable approximation of TKE.
 I'm dubious of the merits of this though, given there's no direct mathematical connection.
 The oscillation frequency methods instead rely on more physical properties of the tufts (primarily flow disturbance and momentum), which result in high-frequency but small-scale oscillations even when in otherwise undisturbed, steady flow.
 The total pressure similarity is also somewhat coincidental/situational; there's no physical correlation between local available energy magnitude, and the rate of change of angular velocity.

-The separation case offered another chance to try the formulas out, but I didn't have CFD to compare to so there was no validation data unfortunately, although I would still not be particularly happy with any tuft data from these tests anyway, thanks to their stiffness and the plastic surface's roughness.
-The seven formulas will need to be tested much more rigorously at some point, ideally using surfaces on the actual car.
-For now, here are the two "best" formulas (4 and 7) for the separation case (rotation is the same as the rest of the separation test media):
+The separation case offered another chance to try the formulas out, but I didn't have CFD to compare to so there was no validation data unfortunately, although I would still not be particularly happy with any tuft data from these tests anyway due to their stiffness and the surface roughness.
+The seven formulas will need to be tested much more rigorously at some point.
+For now, here are the two "best" formulas (4 (left) and 7 (right)) for the separation case (image rotation is the same as the rest of the separation tests above):

-I'm not sure what to make of he oscillation results...The dark blue area is consistent with the area of separation, but it is unclear if there is physical meaning to the red and cyan areas that correlates to a particular real flow metric.
-The only conclusion I can confidently make for now is that the tip velocity fluctuation formula is a good qualitative visualisation of flow transience/large-scale turbulence.
+I'm not sure what to make of the oscillation results...The dark blue area is consistent with the area of separation, but it is unclear if there is physical meaning to the red and cyan areas that correlates to a particular real flow metric.
+The only conclusion I can confidently make until further testing is conducted is that the tip velocity fluctuation formula seems to be a good qualitative visualisation of flow transience/large-scale turbulence.